 Go to the Milwaukee County Zoo

-Attend a Festival in the City of Festivals
+Attend a Festival in the Milwaukee -The City of Festivals

-Milwaukee is called the City of Festivals, as the city has so many different kinds of festivals that happen all year round, but especially in the summer months.
+Milwaukee is also called the City of Festivals, as the city has so many different kinds of festivals that happen all year round.
+Many of these festivals happen in the summer, but some take place at other times of the year.

 Here are some of the major festivals in the City of Milwaukee: